FGMEMBERS/Lockheed1049/Models/ReadmeN6905C.txt

 Model
 =====
-The following proportions are respected :
+The following proportions are respected (1 Blender unit = 1 m) :
 - overall length and width.
 - in length : wing 3/6, rudder 5/6.
 - in height : fuselage maximum / gear clearance 11.6/7.